 We start to value their opinions of us more than our own because we need their approval or acceptance.

 When you don’t maintain a relationship with yourself, you eventually create space for a lack of self-trust.
 Your own sense of personal worth is replaced by external factors; which then becomes an indicator of your self-worth.

 When did you stop trusting yourself and start doubting that your feelings mattered?

 A question I’ve had to ask myself before and still do at times.

 This question definitely takes time to explore and that’s what I want to encourage you to do today; practice self-exploration.
-Specifically in those moment in your relationship when you know something doesn’t feel right emotionally, yet you ignore it and trust what your partner believes is going on instead.
+Specifically, in that moment in your relationship when you know, something doesn’t feel right emotionally, yet you ignore it and trust what your partner believes is going on instead.

 My hope is that you will create a more authentic relationship with yourself once you allow the space to explore your lack of self-trust, then take steps to rebuild it.

 I want to share an example of how a lack of self-trust showed up in my past relationship.